oroinc/documentation/backend/entities/customize-crud.rst

 Once the entity, the form type, and the form type extension are created, we can start customizing the User Interface.

-.. note:: Additional information about the UI customization is available `in the Layout seciton <../theme/layout>`_.
+.. note:: Additional information about the UI customization is available in the :ref:`Layout <dev-doc-frontend-layouts-layout>` section.

 In our case, the custom data should be added to the product view page and the product edit/create pages, so we will use the following dataTargets: